hashicorp/terraform-website/content/source/docs/enterprise/install/installer.html.md

 1. From a shell on your instance:
     * To execute the installer directly, run `curl https://install.terraform.io/ptfe/stable | sudo bash`
     * To inspect the script locally before running, run `curl https://install.terraform.io/ptfe/stable > install.sh` and, once you are satisfied with the script's content, execute it with `sudo bash install.sh`.
+    * To install on RedHat Enterprise Linux where pre-installation of Docker is necessary, run `curl https://install.terraform.io/ptfe/stable > install.sh` and, once you are satisfied with the script's content, execute it with `sudo bash install.sh no-docker`.
 1. The installation will take a few minutes and you'll be presented with a message about how and where to access the rest of the setup via the web.
 This will be `https://<TFE HOSTNAME>:8800`.